 8. Ring-necked Dove

 The ring-necked dove is a species of dove found in East and southern Africa.
-It has several different names, including the Cape turtle dove and half-collared dove, making it a widely recognized bird.
+It has several names, including the Cape turtle and half-collared dove, making it a widely recognized bird.

-The ring-necked dove is mainly a sedentary species, meaning it does not migrate, but instead stays in its native area.
-This species inhabits a variety of open habitats, such as grasslands, agricultural fields, and woodlands.
+The ring-necked dove is mainly a sedentary species, meaning it does not migrate but stays in its native area.
+This species inhabits various open habitats, such as grasslands, agricultural fields, and woodlands.

-Its diet consists of seeds and grains which it obtains from the ground.
-It can also be seen drinking water from puddles and other sources of water.
+Its diet consists of seeds and grains, which it obtains from the ground.
+It can also be seen in drinking water from puddles and other water sources.
 The ring-necked dove is often abundant in its range and can form large flocks when foraging for food.

 Its beautiful coloring and its melodious song make it a favorite amongst birdwatchers.